heevy/convention-bean-factory/readme.md

 Look at the source code in package org.rosenvold.spring.convention.interfacemappers to see how to make new prefixes/suffixes and to change the package.

+<h3>Hard coded mappings</h3>
+If you just want to test the stuff and don't want to move all the classes until you're convinced, you may make a file of hard-coded mappings:

+    public class HardCodedMappings extends  UserSpecifiedMapper {
+       public HardCodedMappings() {
+         put("com.xyz.Myif", "com.xyz.fud.MyIfImpl");
+         put("com.xyz.OtherFud", "com.xyz.fud.FudFudImpl");
+       }
+    }

+<h3>Determining if the resolved class is usabel as a bean or not</h3>
 You can also extend the criteria for accepting a class as a bean (the candidateEvaluator) by making your own implementation of the CandidateEvaluator inteface or subclassing DefaultCandidateEvaluator.